Miko (ice cream)

-Miko is a French ice cream brand and company owned by the Unilever group, originally created by Luis Ortiz in Saint-Dizier in the 1920s.
+Miko is a French ice cream brand and company owned by The Magnum Ice Cream Company, originally created by Luis Ortiz in Saint-Dizier in the 1920s.

 Miko is the official ice cream supplier of Disneyland Paris.

 History

 Miko's origins lie in the emigration of the Spanish Ortiz family to France in the 1920s.
-Some settled in 1919 in Deauville and Trouville where they created Glaces Pompon.
+Some settled in 1919 in Deauville and Trouville, Normandy, where they created Glaces Pompon.
 One of their cousins, Luis Ortiz (1889–1948), born in San Pedro del Romeral, established himself as a traveling merchant in Saint-Dizier (Haute-Marne) in 1921.
-He drives his street vendor's cart there to sell his roasted chestnuts, complementing this activity by making ice cream.
-At the same time, the American Christian K. Nelson discovered the property of coconut oil used to fix the chocolate around the stick, and created the Eskimo.
+He drove his street vendor's cart there to sell his roasted chestnuts, complementing this activity by making ice cream.

+At the same time, the American Christian K. Nelson discovered the property of coconut oil used to fix the chocolate around the stick, and created the 'Eskimo'.
 A cousin of the Ortiz imported the idea in 1925, giving birth to the Ortiz stick.

-Parents and children crisscross the region aboard scooters.
-The sale of ice cream increased after the Liberation.
-American troops are numerous in Saint-Dizier and G.I. fans of "ice creams" discover Ortiz ice creams.
+Parents and children criss-crossed the region aboard scooters.
+The sale of ice cream increased after the Liberation of France during World War II.
+American troops were numerous in Saint-Dizier and G.Is discovered Ortiz ice creams.
 The success continued with the sale of Miko in fairgrounds and cinemas.
 Wanting to modernize the brand, the Ortiz renamed their ice cream Miko in 1951 (a contraction of two nicknames: that of the son of a family associate, Michel nicknamed Mik and that of his dog whose name ended with Ko).